chain4travel/camino-monitoring/README.md

-This repo contains tooling for monitoring Avalanche nodes.
+This repo contains tooling for monitoring Camino nodes.